Overall Score 5.5 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings refer to the rating of protection offered by an enclosure, against solids and water.
-The letters 'IP' are followed by two values The first value of the IP rating represents protection against solids such as dust, followed by the one that refers to resistance against liquids (sweat).
+Ingress protection ratings refer to the level of protection given by a casing, against dust and liquids.
+In the format of IPXX, 'X' represents a number The first value of the IP rating represents protection against solids say dust, followed by the one that refers to protection against liquids (sweat).

-Having a value of IPX4, the Powerbeats Pro's rating is read as, the first value of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Scoring IPX4, the Powerbeats Pro's rating is read as, the first value of X denotes that no data available to specify a protection rating, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.

 Compared to the Powerbeats Pro, JBL Live Free 2 have a rating of IPX5 meaning that